 And voila!
 A side dish is now a full meal.
 The spinach isn’t traditional, but I had some handy and I figured it would go well with the other ingredients.

 It makes a great lunch (or light dinner), without a lot of fussing.
 You hard boil the egg, fry the eggplant and onion, and then just stuff everything into the pita.
-You can even follow local tradition and eat it for breakfast on a weekend morning; it has eggs, it must be breakfast food).
+You can even follow local tradition and eat it for breakfast on a weekend morning; it has eggs, it must be breakfast food.
+Right?

 Some versions of this sandwich use Israeli pickles and pickled mango sauce.
 These are both probably delicious, but I didn’t add them because I hate buying large containers of ingredients only to use a few spoonfuls.
-If you don’t mind that, or plan to eat a lot of sandwiches, you can find both on Amazon.
+If you don’t mind that, or plan to eat a lot of sandwiches, you can find both online.